jessefilho/sentimentanalysis/README.md

 		FERREIRA, Jesse.
 		TALBI, Samir.

-	github:
+	More details on github: https://github.com/jessefilho/sentimentanalysis

 ## STEP 1 - Term Frequencies:
-	  To study the effect of weighting factor in sentiment classifications, we choose to do the ratio of the term by all terms.
+	To study the effect of weighting factor in sentiment classifications, we choose to do the ratio of the term by POS.
 The results are presented at results section.
 	- trim each document in trainning corpus (pos and neg) removing all stop words and non-alphanumeric words.
 The out result files will be to new directories
+	- trim train folder:
 		called:
 		pos-words: train/pos-words/
 		neg-words: train/neg-words/
+    - trim test folder:
 		pos-words: test/pos-words/
 		neg-words: test/neg-words/
 	- create folders into corpus/: for trainning:
 			$ mkdir train/pos-words/
 			$ mkdir train/neg-words/
 		for test too:
 			$ mkdir test/pos-words/ test/neg-words/
 	- then to trim, execute the follow command (program python 2.7):
 		- do chmod 745 for the file trim.py, then run:
 			$ sudo chmod 745 trim.py

-		execute the trim.py:
+		- execute the trim.py:
 			- for train dataset:
 				- for pos-words:
 					$ for f in train/pos/*.txt; do python2.7 ../ressources/scripts/trim.py ../ressources/stopwords.txt <$f >train/pos-words/`basename $f`; done